piranha/solovyov.net/src/en/2017/server-side-rendering.md

   (callback (app (params->http-request params)))
 ```

-Of course real implementations are a bit longer, setting headers, parsing JSON,
+Of course, real implementations are a bit longer, setting headers, parsing JSON,
 etc. By the way, there is an interesting story about JSON: right after Black
 Friday 2016, when our architecture proved to be a success, I was showing to
 somebody how it works and saw in [MiniProfiler][] that serializing JSON takes